 What is Alcohol abuse

 Alcohol abuse is an old psychiatric determination in which there is the repeating destructive utilization of ethanol despite its negative results.
 At the point when there is binge drinking, then it is a circumstance of alcohol abuse.
 Drinking excessively without worrying about the results of drinking is called alcohol abuse.
-Alcohol abuse ordinarily overwhelms consumers who keep drinking without taking care of the results of that binge drinking.
+Alcohol abuse ordinarily overwhelms consumers who keep drinking without taking care of the results of binge drinking.
 Abusers of alcohol may not drink consistently, and they can’t declare themselves alcohol addicted or dependent.

 Symptoms of Alcohol Abuse